-Behind the restaurants is a small residencial area and a path which I may try hiking along one day.
+Behind the restaurants are a small residential area and a path which I may try hiking along one day.

 Walk along Playa Grande to the end of the beach and there is another path.
 It may be possible to walk all the way into Tayrona National Park on it.

 You can hike back to Taganga the same way you came, or take a boat.
-You could take a boat either way, and I think all the way to Tayrona and other places if you want.
+You could take a boat either way and all the way to Tayrona and other places if you want.

 Once back in Taganga, take a stroll through the back streets.
 There you will find more small (cheaper) restaurants, a drug store, a church, a football field, small hardware stores, and more.